waiwong614/alexa-tube/README.md

 This skill is a proof of concept for personal use that allows Alexa to search for youtube videos and play the audio element - NOTE doing so is against the youtube terms of service

-This skill will stream approximately 15-18 hours per month of youtube audio within the free tier of AWS.
+This skill will stream approximately 18 hours per month of youtube audio within the free tier of AWS.
+Each additonal 18 hours per month will cost approx $0.09

-The skill will *try* and stop you from going beyond these limits - but it is your responsibility to keep a check on your usage and AWS costs.
+The skill will **try** and stop you from going beyond the free limits unless you instruct it to do otherwise - but it is your responsibility to keep a check on your usage and AWS costs.
 See the AWS Charges section for more details.

 ## SKILL COMMANDS